Des1red/Cypher/linux/README.md

 To install Cypher, clone the repository to your local machine: https://github.com/Des1red/CypherVamp.git

-Move from the program root directory to the installers : cd scripts

-Give permissions to installer if not given: chmod +x setup-"YourOs".sh
+Give permissions to installer : chmod +x installer.sh

-Run the installer : ./setup-"YourOs".sh
+Run the installer : sudo ./installer.sh

-After the tools needed are installed , cypher command should be available

-Run the command : cypher
+After the tools needed are installed , an excutable go file should be made Run the excutable file : sudo ./cypher -h

 ## Usage